 Eligibility for the Paycheck Protection Program

-Small business with 500 or fewer employees qualify for the Paycheck Protection Program, as will most sole proprietors, independent contractors, and self-employed persons.
-Both for-profit and non-profit organizations are permitted to participate, which includes faith-based organizations.
+The first round of PPP loans was designed for small business with 500 or fewer employees, as well as most sole proprietors, independent contractors, and self-employed persons.
+Both for-profit and non-profit organizations were permitted to participate, which includes faith-based organizations.
 (Note: there are some firms with more than 500 employees that may also qualify.)

 Learn More About the Paycheck Protection Program